The procedure by which this is done in most countries, especially developing ones, has not been in line with what curriculum experts envisage.

 This is also true for the implementation of any curriculum.

-Perhaps, stepwise implementation of the program should have been better started with some pilots schools and increased the number of the school for total implementation depending on the financial resources available.
+Perhaps, stepwise implementation of the program should have been better started with some pilot schools and increased the number of the schools for total implementation depending on the financial resources available.

 Training of Teachers

 No matter the number of pupils – infrastructural facilities and equipment – a program, such is bound to fail if teachers in quality and quantity are not trained for the implementation of the program.

 Therefore, to achieve the intended objectives, teachers to implement the curriculum at the classroom level should be appropriately and adequately trained.

 For example, one of the major reasons affecting the implementation of Integrated Science and Social Studies in schools is that of teaching staff, in most cases, teachers of Biology, Chemistry, Physics, Home Economics, or Physical and Health Education are made to teach the subjects.